OfficeDev/office-js-docs-pr/docs/reference/manifest/extensionpoint.md

 - [ContextMenu](#contextmenu) (Valid for Word, Excel, PowerPoint, and OneNote) - The shortcut menu that appears when you right-click in the Office UI.
 - [CustomFunctions](#customfunctions) (Valid only for Excel) - A custom function written in JavaScript for Excel.

-See the subsections below for the child elements and examples of these types of extension points.
+See the following subsections for the child elements and examples of these types of extension points.

 ### PrimaryCommandSurface